Common interview questions: how to answer

-- communication shows you get on with others
+- communication - to show you get on with others

-- problem solving shows you can find solutions
+- problem solving - to show that you can find solutions

-- enthusiasm shows you have a positive attitude to work
+- enthusiasm - to show that you have a positive attitude to work

-- flexibility shows you can adapt to different ways of working
+- flexibility - to show that you can adapt to different ways of working

 Plan your answers around 2 or 3 examples that are relevant to the job.
 You can back these up with qualifications or training you've done.

-You should answer questions on weaknesses honestly and say how you're working to improve them.
+You should be honest when answering questions on your weaknesses.
+Say how you're working to improve them.

 At the end of a job interview, employers will usually ask if you have any questions for them.
 This is a good chance to show your interest in the company and your enthusiasm for the job.